 Open-to-buy (OTB) is an inventory management system that works with your retail business.
 It's the amount of merchandise your retail store can buy during a certain time period.
 In other words, it helps determine the amount of inventory that you will need to purchase to meet customer demand while maintaining a positive cash flow.

-Having too much inventory (or the wrong type) during certain periods can slow your cash flow and reduce profits with too many markdowns.
-On the other hand, if you under-buy (meaning buy too little product) and miss sales opportunities, then you are not making your potential profit (plus damaging the customer experience).
-A retailer can be sure to stock the right amount of the right products at the right time by using an Open-to-Buy plan.
+Good inventory control is critical to ensuring an adequate level of stock is on hand for the number of sales being generated.
+Having too much inventory or the wrong type during certain periods can slow your cash flow and reduce profits with too many markdowns.
+On the other hand, if you under-buy meaning buy too little product and miss sales opportunities, you are not making your potential profit and are damaging the customer experience.
+A retailer can be sure to stock the proper amount of the right products at the right time by using an open-to-buy plan.

 Consider maintaining an OTB plan for your business as a whole, but also plan for each category of merchandise you stock.
-The plan can be maintained on paper, in a spreadsheet, or by purchasing one of the several retail software packages available that contain Open-to-Buy programs.
+The plan can be maintained on paper, in a spreadsheet, or by purchasing one of the several retail software packages available that contain OTB programs.

-The Open-To-Buy Formula
+The Open-to-Buy Formula

 + Planned Markdowns

-+ Planned End of Month Inventory
++ Planned End-of-Month Inventory

 - Planned Beginning of Month Inventory